openpreserve/ToMaR/README.md

         -r {toolspec-repo-dir}
         -n {lines-per-split}

-* *path-to-jar* leads to the jar file of the SCAPE ToMaR.
+* *path-to-jar* leads to the jar file of the SCAPE ToMaR
 * *control-file* located on HDFS
 * *output-dir-for-job* is the directory on HDFS where output files will be written to.
-Default is `out/{some random number}`.
+Default is `out/{some random number}`
-* *toolspec-repo-dir* is a directory on HDFS containing available toolspecs.
+* *toolspec-repo-dir* is a directory on HDFS containing available toolspecs
-* *lines-per-split* configures the number of lines each mapper (worker node) will receive for processing, default is 10.
+* *lines-per-split* configures the number of lines each mapper (worker node) will receive for processing, default is 10

 Additionally, you can specify generic options for the Hadoop job, eg. for a custom input format or a reducer class, described [here](http://hadoop.apache.org/docs/r1.2.1/commands_manual.html#Generic+Options).